logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 # Validation

-vee-validate handles complex validations in a very easy way, it supports synchronous and asynchronous validation, and allows defining rules on the field-level or on the form level using validation schemas with built-in support for [yup](https://github.com/jquense/yup).
+vee-validate handles complex validations in a very easy way, it supports synchronous and asynchronous validation and allows defining rules on the field-level or the form level using validation schemas with built-in support for [yup](https://github.com/jquense/yup).

 You will be using the following composition functions to validate your forms:

 - `useField`: Creates a form field with its validation state, you will use this inside your custom input components.
-- `useForm`: Creates a vee-validate's form context and associated any fields created with `useField` inside the same component or its children with it automatically, you will use to create custom form components and to manage your fields in general.
+- `useForm`: Creates a vee-validate's form context and associates any fields created with `useField` inside the same component or its children with it automatically, which you will use to create custom form components and to manage your fields in general.

 There are tons of other composition API functions, check them out in the [API reference](/api/composition-helpers).